IMSY-DKFZ/xilens/docs/getting_started.md

 mkdir build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=/usr  ..
 make all -j
-ctest # to check that all tests pass sudo make install # installs the desktop app on the system and can be accessed from the app launcher
+ctest -L XilensTests -j # to check that all tests pass sudo make install # installs the desktop app on the system and can be accessed from the app launcher
 ```